githubteacher/everyone-august-2016/places/sergii-van-khabarovsk.md

 ### Things to Do
-- Recall what can I do or eat in Khabarovsk
+- Recall where to eat in Khabarovsk
+- visit China (it's nearby)
+- learn russian